SZU-VCC/RTRecon/README.md

 ## :notebook_with_decorative_cover: Citation
 If you find our work useful for your research, please consider citing the following papers(Will be improved later) :
 ```
-@article{RTRecon,
+@misc{huang2025realtimespatialreasoningmobile,
+      title={Real-Time Spatial Reasoning by Mobile Robots for Reconstruction and Navigation in Dynamic LiDAR Scenes},
       author={Pengdi Huang and Mingyang Wang and Huan Tian and Minglun Gong and Hao Zhang and Hui Huang},
-    title={Real-Time Spatial Reasoning by Mobile Robots for Reconstruction and Navigation in Dynamic LiDAR Scenes}
+      year={2025},
+      eprint={2505.12267},
+      archivePrefix={arXiv},
+      primaryClass={cs.RO}
 }
 ```
 ## :email: Contact